duxsco/gentoo-installation/docs/post-boot_configuration.md

 '
 ```

-Reboot into `UEFI Firmware Settings` and import `db.der`, `KEK.der` and `PK.der`.
+Reboot into "UEFI Firmware Settings" and import "db.der", "KEK.der" and "PK.der" in this order.
 Thereafter, enable Secure Boot.
-Upon successful boot with Secure Boot enabled, you can delete `db.der`, `KEK.der` and `PK.der` in `/boot/efia`.
+Upon successful boot with secure boot enabled, you can delete the ".der" files in `/boot/efia`.

-To check whether Secure Boot is enabled execute:
+To check whether secure boot is enabled execute:

 ```shell
 mokutil --sb-state
 ```

-To list the installed Secure Boot keys/certs:
+To list the installed secure boot keys/certs:

 ```shell
 efi-readvar